taeruh/pauli_tracker/docs/deprecated_conjugation_rules.md

 # Conjugation of the Pauli group under Clifford operations

+**this document is deprecated; we still keep it around for some time because it may contain some useful stuff we forget to put into the new document**

 *has to be viewed with katex*

 *an improved version is in progress, but I have to wait until the university reviewed